Investing principles

 Define your investment goals.

-Apply the effective practices of successful investors (including understanding the mistakes that drive investor behaviour).
+Apply the effective practices of successful investors (including understanding the mistakes that drive investor behavior).

 Define the balance of risk and return that is optimal for you.